seanbaxter/DirectXShaderCompiler/docs/HLSLChanges.rst

   versions (API in case of the DLL, command-line format in the case of the program).

-Forking LLVM and Clang
+Forking LLVM37 and Clang
 ======================

-This section describes why and how the HLSL on LLVM project has forked LLVM and Clang.
+This section describes why and how the HLSL on LLVM37 project has forked LLVM37 and Clang.

-LLVM and Clang provide an excellent starting point for building a compiler, especially one that will exist in an ecosystem of organizations contributing to the pipeline, whether it be in the form of tooling and abstractions by middleware and tool authors, or backend compilers by hardware vendors.
+LLVM37 and Clang provide an excellent starting point for building a compiler, especially one that will exist in an ecosystem of organizations contributing to the pipeline, whether it be in the form of tooling and abstractions by middleware and tool authors, or backend compilers by hardware vendors.

-The decision was made to fork LLVM and Clang rather than work directly and upstream all changes for the following reasons:
+The decision was made to fork LLVM37 and Clang rather than work directly and upstream all changes for the following reasons:

 * While HLSL started out as a C derivative, over time is has drifted away, not